hashicorp/terraform-provider-google-beta/website/docs/r/cloud_identity_group_membership.html.markdown

 * `name` -
   (Required)
   The name of the MembershipRole.
 Must be one of OWNER, MANAGER, MEMBER.

-  Possible values are:
+  Possible values are `OWNER`, `MANAGER`, and `MEMBER`.
-  * `OWNER`
-  * `MANAGER`
-  * `MEMBER`

 - - -

 * `member_key` -
   (Optional)
   EntityKey of the member.
   Structure is documented below.

 * `preferred_member_key` -
   (Optional)
   EntityKey of the member.
   Structure is documented below.

 The `member_key` block supports: